-The annual requirements to amortize the accrued compensated absences and net pension liability are uncertain because it is unknown when the employees will use the benefit.
-Compensated absences and net pension liability will be paid by the fund in which the employee worked, including the general fund and other governmental funds.
+The annual requirements to amortize the compensated absences and the pension liability are uncertain because it is unknown when the repayments will be made.
+Compensated absences and the pension liability will be paid by the fund in which the employee worked, including the general fund and other governmental funds.